pkNFTapi/ROYALNFT/README.md

 immutable erc-721 NFT creator royalty broker with built in marketplace as owner controlled sale price<br /> empowering creators as owners<br />

 The ROYALNFT.sol contract effectively enables a decentralized marketplace for unique digital assets using the ERC721 standard.
-It emphasizes the role of every NFT owner not just as a holder but as an active participant in the marketplace, with the capability to manage transactions directly related to their assets.
-Here's a concise overview of its utility and functions:
+It emphasizes the role of every owner as an active participant in the marketplace one mint away from becoming a creator.
+Included within the asset is the capability to set the sale price as a decentralized event.

+# utility and functions:

-The ROYALNFT contract is an EVM-based smart contract developed for handling ERC721 tokens, which represent unique digital assets, underpinned by the OpenZeppelin libraries to ensure robust security and functionality.
+The ROYALNFT contract is an EVM-based smart contract developed for handling ERC721 tokens which represent unique data assets.
+OpenZeppelin libraries are used to ensure robust security and functionality.
 This contract integrates features such as token minting, dynamic pricing, secure sales transactions, and royalty distributions, catering to a decentralized marketplace where creators and deployers can derive ongoing value from secondary sales.
 Here is an external documentation detailing the structure and utility of the ROYALNFT contract:

 # Utility and Use Cases

-ROYALNFT is particularly suited for digital marketplaces dealing in unique digital assets like art, collectibles, and other NFT-backed items.
-It provides artists and creators with a platform to monetize their work not only through initial sales but also via ongoing royalties from subsequent transactions.
-The secure and decentralized trading mechanism empowers owners and maintains the integrity of transactions, fostering a robust digital economy around NFTs.
+ROYALNFT is particularly suited for digital marketplaces dealing in unique digital assets incluing data collections and other digital commodoties.
+ROYALNFT provides artists and creators with a platform to monetize their through initial sales with the option of an ongoing royalties from subsequent transactions.
+The secure and decentralized trading mechanism empowers owners as creators maintaining the integrity of transactions facilitating a robust digital economy around data transfer.

 # Utility of the Contract